 In a web design project, the Discovery Process is a phase of the project in which the two parties unearth and establish the client’s current resources, brand, voice, and goals.
 It’s also much more than that…

-Interviewer: It seems to me that “Discovery” means different things to different people.
+Jane: It seems to me that “Discovery” means different things to different people.
 So from your point of view, as a web designer, what is the discovery process?

 Kalman Gacs: It can mean a lot of things and there are a couple components to it.
 First of all, it’s understanding the client’s goals.
 You can’t design an effective website, especially a marketing website, without really understanding what the goals are.

 For one, it’s the audiences.
 You have to understand who the audiences of the website are, and then what goals the client has for each of those audiences.
 So in some cases it can be very straightforward, but if you don’t make sure that you’re asking the right questions, you can easily miss or misunderstand some audience type.
 Then that audience isn’t finding what they’re looking for on the website, or not finding a tone that is appealing.

 For example, for our client Campus Compact, they build civic engagement on over a thousand campuses.
 So their audience spans students, professors, university presidents, but also the deans, and finally, donors.
 All of those different audiences need to find a message that suits them so they don’t feel like they came to the wrong site.